Official Website of Author,

 My critique group came together in March 2015 and we are still together and meeting monthly.
 We found each other through SCBWI and it's wonderful to see how our diverse personalities and age ranges did not deter us from forming unique relationships.
 I adore my critique partners and value their clever insights and refreshing input.

 My middle grade novel, CASEY BUCKLES AND THE KEEPER OF THE ICE CAVES, was inspired during a visit to Idaho's Shoshone Ice Caves.
-When the tour guide pointed out what looked like a face in the rock entrance of the caves, I was all like, "Yeah, I see him," while most others were like, "Huh?"
+When the tour guide pointed out what looked like a face in the rock entrance of the caves, I was like, "Yeah, I see him," while most others were like, "Huh?"
 Ideas started to spark.
 What's this rock face doing here?
 What's he guarding inside the caves?
 Does he need help?
 Yes, he does!
 In the form of a twelve-year-old impatient, loyal, family-loving, nerdy rock collector--Casey Buckles.

 Click here for more about Casey Buckles and his adventure.